Best email provider

 • Android app: Fastmail (though we suggest avoiding Android if possible)

 • ProtonMail, an encryption-focused email provider based in Switzerland.
-Users particularly interested in encryption should try ProtonMail, while Fastmail is somewhat easier to use, and Hey.com has some unique email-filtering features.
+Users particularly interested in encryption should try ProtonMail.
+Fastmail is somewhat easier to use, while Hey.com (listed below) has some unique email-filtering features.

 • Unicycle, “the first inbox workflow tool made just for professors.”
 Filter email by classroom, send class announcements.